valerioarvizzigno/bank_vertex/README.md

 - Do you offer car loans?
 If yes describe their rates and details

+- What information do you need to properly support me in transaction dispute?

 For the elasticbank_contract page:

-- How does it cost to receive a wire transfer in dollar from the US in my italian bank account?
+- How much does it cost to receive a wire transfer in dollar from the US in my italian bank account?

 - Please list all the related fees and clauses of transferring money from an US dollar bank account to an italian euro bank account